ReScene4D: Temporally Consistent Semantic Instance Segmentation of Evolving Indoor 3D Scenes: Additional Experimental Results

-Mask4Former’s approach of superimposing point clouds yields strong instance identity consistency across scans, demonstrated by the minimal drop from single- to multi-stage metrics (see Tables~\ref{tab:main_results} and \ref{tab:per_stage} in the main paper, and Figures ~\ref{fig:close_up}, ~\ref{fig:baseline_problems}, ~\ref{fig:merging_stools}, and ~\ref{fig:ball} for qualitative results).
-However, this design incorporates temporal information (multiple scans) without an explicit temporal signal, severely degrading per-stage performance.
+Mask4Former's core design choice—superimposing point clouds from multiple scans—undermines per-stage performance in temporally sparse indoor environments.
+This approach yields strong instance identity consistency across scans, demonstrated by the minimal drop from single- to multi-stage metrics (see Tables~\ref{tab:main_results} and \ref{tab:per_stage} in the main paper, and Figures ~\ref{fig:close_up}, ~\ref{fig:baseline_problems}, ~\ref{fig:merging_stools}, and ~\ref{fig:ball} for qualitative results).
+However, it incorporates temporal information (multiple scans) without an explicit temporal signal, severely degrading per-stage performance.
 Lacking differentiation between temporal stages, Mask4Former cannot distinguish object movement from duplication—for example, if a chair moves slightly to the left, it may interpret this as two chairs next to each other, or, if a pair of bowls is set on a table, it may merge their identities assuming that duplication means motion instead of recognizing them as separate objects.
 This issue is especially pronounced for small objects.
 The confusing training signal from overlaid scans results in frequent instance merging and failed tracking of moved objects within and across scans.
 Additionally, if an object appears in a spatial location where another object was present in the previous stag, Mask4Former’s architecture prevents assigning different identities or masks to the overlapping region (see Figure~\ref{fig:ball}).

 Furthermore, its box loss enforces overly compact masks, which is ill-suited for objects with elongated shapes, such as doors or shelving units, leading to poor instance grouping in such cases.
 Since Mask4Former is also unable to train simultaneously with sequences and single-stage scans, we pretrain its Minkowski backbone using Mask3D on single-stage scans from ScanNet before training with the smaller 3RScan dataset.
 In contrast, our method can train directly on the mix of both datasets, hence allowing larger flexibility and an enhanced learning from both spatial and temporal signals.